deciduously/music/post.md

 # Everything Is Music

-We're going to teach our computers to sing using [Rust](https://www.rust-lang.org/), along with a little light physics and music theory.
-This is (hopefully) a beginner-level post.
-It's not necessarily Rust-specific, but the code is potentially a little Rust-idiosyncratic for the totally uninitiated.

-We'll start, as any worthwhile tutorial should, with a quote from SNL's 2002 *Celebrity Jeopardy!* sketch in which Winona Ryder is channeling Icelandic music icon [Björk](https://en.wikipedia.org/wiki/Bj%C3%B6rk):

 > Everything is music.
 When I go home, I throw knickers in the oven and it's music.
 Crash, boom, bang!

+*- [Winona Ryder](https://en.wikipedia.org/wiki/Winona_Ryder) as [Björk](https://en.wikipedia.org/wiki/Bj%C3%B6rk) on SNL's Celebrity Jeopardy! - 2002*

 Here's a [YouTube link](https://youtu.be/R3V94ZtmdbQ?t=190) to this moment.
-Let's channel that wacky energy - we'll throw some random numbers into the Rust compiler, and extract some music!
+Let's channel that wacky energy - we'll throw something random into the Rust compiler an *viola*, music!
+We're going to teach our computers to sing using [Rust](https://www.rust-lang.org/), along with a juuust a little light [physics](https://en.wikipedia.org/wiki/Physics) and [music theory](https://en.wikipedia.org/wiki/Music_theory).

 ## Table of Contents

 TODO maybe??

-## The Linux One-liner
+## Preamble

+I have two disclaimers:

+1. There are a lot of [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) links here.
+If you're *that* kind of person, there's a potential for problematic [rabbit](https://en.wikipedia.org/wiki/Rabbit) holes.
+Set rules.
+1. Further to Point 1, most of this I learned *myself* on Wikipedia.
+The rest was [high school](https://en.wikipedia.org/wiki/High_school_(North_America)), which was like ten years ago.
+I do believe it's generally on the mark, but I am making *no* claims of authority.
+If you see something, say something.

+We're just going surface level - I'm using things like [*frequency*](https://en.wikipedia.org/wiki/Fundamental_frequency) and [*pitch*](https://en.wikipedia.org/wiki/Pitch_(music)) interchangeably, because for this application specifically they are.

+This is (hopefully) a beginner-level post.
+It's not necessarily specific to Rust but also not shy about Rust idioms.
+Even so, or perhaps because of, it should be pretty readable even if you don't speak Rust (yet) - that's the whole point!
+I promise I'll (mostly) stop the whole parenthesis thing, too.

+¡Vámonos!

-### The Meme
+## The Meme

 This post was inpsired by this meme:

 ![the meme](https://i.redd.it/uirqnamnjpz31.jpg)

-Here's a slightly modified version of the `bash` one-liner at the bottom:
+Here's a slightly modified version of the `bash` one-liner at the bottom, taken from [this blog post](https://blog.robertelder.org/bash-one-liner-compose-music/) that explores it:

 ```bash
 cat /dev/urandom | hexdump -v -e '/1 "%u\n"' | awk '{ split("0,2,4,5,7,9,11,12",a,","); for (i = 0; i < 1; i+= 0.0001) printf("%08X\n", 100*sin(1382*exp((a[$1 % 8]/12)*log(2))*i)) }' | xxd -r -p | aplay -c 2 -f S32_LE -r 16000
 ```

 No, just mashing your keyboard will (likely) not yield similar results.
-I tried it myself so you don't have to.
+I tried myself so you don't have to.
 Here's a step-by-step video demonstration:

 {% youtube uLhQQSKhTok %}

-### The Code

-There's a blog post about how that line specifically works [here](https://blog.robertelder.org/bash-one-liner-compose-music/).
-Here's a friendlier breeze-through of the `bash`:
+We're not going to do what that code does exactly, and I'm not going to elaborate on what any of these specific snippets mean, but it does serve as a solid roadmap:

 1. `cat /dev/urandom`: Get a stream of random binary data
 1. `hexdump -v -e '/1 "%u\n"'`: Convert binary to 8-bit base-10 integers (0-255)